The Daily Tar Heel

 The defensive backs struggled some late in the game to prevent long passes.
 But for the majority of the game, they blanketed receivers downfield, giving the defensive line time to collapse the pocket and put pressure on Colandrea.

 “A sack for us is everything.
-Big men making big plays like that, that’s what you want to see,” Ritzie said.
-“It just hypes us up because okay we’re getting back there.
-That’s how we know the DBs are doing their job and the linebackers are doing their job."
+Big men making big plays like that, that's what you want to see,” Ritzie said.
+“It just hypes us up because it's like, ‘Okay we're getting back there.’
+That's how we know the [defensive backs] are doing their job and the linebackers are doing their job.”

 As Ritzie ran down the sideline, sophomore linebacker Amare Campbell ran alongside him and blocked a Virginia defender to allow Ritzie to score.

-After Ritzie’s pick six, Brown joked that the defensive lineman resembled graduate wide receiver J.J.
-Jones, who also wears No. 5 and led the team in receiving yards on Saturday.
+After Ritzie's pick six, Brown joked that the defensive lineman resembled graduate wide receiver J.J.
+Jones, who wears the same number as Ritzie, No. 5, on the offense and led the team in receiving yards on Saturday.

 And while the defensive performance might have come as a surprise for some, it's just what North Carolina needed.